stellar-fox/redshift/src/lib/README.md

 ## examples

-* Randomly generate `mnemonic` of a high entropy in english.
+* Randomly generate `mnemonic` of a high entropy using english words.

     ```javascript
     > redshift.genMnemonic().split(' ')